jsk336/docs/docs/implement/network.md

 }
 ```

-## Open inport channels, send data too them, and close them again.
+## Open inport channels, send data to them, and close them again.

 All data must be passed to the inports before closing any channels.

 ```go
 func main() {